Skithblathnir/mjollnircoin/README.md

 Mining
 ------

-Mjollnircoin Mining Launch is the 4th of May, 2014 at 14:00 CEST The block reward starts at 125 MNR and decreases to 50 MNR in the first 4000 blocks (aprox.
-5.5 days)
+Mjollnircoin Mining Launch was the 4th of May, 2014 at 14:00 CEST The block reward started at 125 MNR and has decreased to 50 MNR in 4000 blocks

-    block 2 - 1000 : 125 MNR
+    block 1 - 1000 : 125 MNR
     block 1000 - 2000 : 100 MNR
     block 2000 - 4000 : 75 MNR
     block 4000 - 117600: 50 MNR